octimot/StoryToolkitAI/README.md

 you can find the term you're looking for.

 ### Timeline Navigation via Transcript
-For now, clicking on the transcript segments (phrases) will simply move the playhead to the respective timecode.
+Clicking on the transcript segments (phrases) will move the playhead to the respective timecode in Resolve.
+UP/DOWN keys will also let you navigate between transcript phrases (see more transcription window shortcuts below)

+### Adding Markers to Timeline via Transcript
+You can now add markers that include the selected phrases in the transcript by pressing either M or SHIFT+M (see more shortcuts below)

 ### Resolve Playhead to Transcript Sync
 The tool highlights the transcript words at the current timecode in Resolve.
 To activate this function, simply press